To ensure your vote is counted in the 2026 General Election on November 3, 2026 follow these steps:

 2. Request an Absentee Ballot

 Every voter has the option to vote absentee by mail or in-person.
-Starting March 26, voters can request absentee ballots from their county auditor or download the official absentee ballot request form here.
+March 24 thru May 18, voters can request absentee ballots from their county auditor or download the official absentee ballot request form here.

 Find the address of your County Auditor here.

-Request Absentee Mailed to home: March 26 to May 20
+Request Absentee Mailed to home: March 24-May 18

-Vote Early in Auditor office: May 15 to June 3
+Vote Early in Auditor office: May 13-June 1

 3. Receiving and Completing Your Absentee Ballot